openEOPlatform/documentation/workspaces/listfiles/index.md

 Some tools:

-- S3 Browser (for S3 systems like Ceph, you can use this for internal EODC Workspace)
+- S3 Browser (for S3 systems like Ceph)
 - Microsoft Azure Storage Explorer (for Azure Blob Storage)
 - ...